This section provides an overview of core issues related to building and establishing national partnerships to work on ECVET mobility issues.

 In some cases, sending organisations might require assistance from, or the agreement of, one or more competent institutions or authorities to implement ECVET-related mobility activity.
-In other cases, the training provider might have full responsibility for decisions relating to mobility, assessment, recognition, validation and credit transfer.
+In other cases, the training provider might have full responsibility for decisions relating to mobility, assessment, recognition, validation and credit award and transfer.

 In addition to differing national models, there could also be cases where partnerships and partner responsibilities differ within a single country, with a range of models used across different sectors, regions, levels of education and/or qualification systems.

 Whichever model is adopted or in place, it is important that you secure the (implicit or explicit) approval, of relevant national and institutional partners if ECVET mobility is to be successfully introduced and implemented.